gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ON customer_churn.customerid = support_groups.customerid
 GROUP BY "calls distribution"
 ```
-The churn rate was observed to be highest (61%) among users with many support calls (support calls between 7 and 10), followed by users with moderate support calls (support calls between 4 and 6) and least in user's with few support calls (support calls between 0 and 3).
+The churn rate was observed to be highest (61%) among users with many support calls (support calls between 7 and 10), followed by users with moderate support calls (support calls between 4 and 6) and least in users with few support calls (support calls between 0 and 3).
 This implies that the possibility of churning increases with an increase in number of support calls.
 Customers having many support calls indicates dissatisfaction and regular issues with services.
 Churn can be averted by permanently addressing customer issues in fewer interactions and improving user experience to reduce the need for more customer support calls.
 ## Churn Rate by Payment Delay
 Here is the query I used to find the churn rate by payment delay.
 ```SQL